testingisdocumenting/webtau/webtau-docs/znai/REST/documentation.md

 # Test Artifacts Location

 By default, the directory will be created in the current working directory.
-To change it add `docPath` to your `webtau.groovy` file.
+To change it add `docPath` to your `webtau.cfg.groovy` file.

-:include-file: examples/scenarios/rest/docArtifactsCfg.groovy {title: "webtau.groovy", excludeRegexp: "package"}
+:include-file: examples/scenarios/rest/docArtifactsCfg.groovy {title: "webtau.cfg.groovy", excludeRegexp: "package"}

 # Test Artifacts